Types of Chlamydia Tests Available Today

 The two largest online STD test labs in the US are STDCheck and STDTestExpress:

 STDTestExpress is another solid choice with labs located in most major cities.
-Unlike other online labs, STDTestExpress will bill your insurance provider directly, if you choose.
+STDTestExpress can bill your insurance provider directly, too.

 3. Free Test Clinic